Linux iptables

 shaping: output rate limiting (delay or drop)

 scheduling: prioritizing.
-Classic application: sending voip ahead of bulk traffic
+Classic application: sending voip ahead of bulk

 policing: input rate regulation